husseinalygit/transaction-parser/readme.md

 ## Running with Docker Compose

-The easiest way to run the application is using Docker Compose:
+The easiest way to run the application is using Docker Compose.
+First, you need to install Docker or Docker Desktop from [here](https://docs.docker.com/desktop/).
+Once installed, follow these instructions:

 1. **Build and Start the Services**
 ```bash